raspberrypilearning/build-an-octapi/en/step_5.md

     curl https://get.pimoroni.com/unicornhat | bash
     ```

+    You will need to restart your Pi after installing the Unicorn HAT software.

-    Make sure you are in the `/home/pi` folder and also download the `start_unicorn.sh` bash script for installation on the server
+    Then, make sure you are in the `/home/pi` folder by typing `cd /home/pi`.

+    Download the `start_unicorn.sh` bash script for installation on the server using this command:

     ```bash
     wget https://raw.githubusercontent.com/raspberrypilearning/octapi-setup/server/start_unicorn.sh